SamuelLerman/image_similarity_flutter/README.md

 The implementation of the deep-ranking image similarity model is based on this [repository](https://github.com/akarshzingade/image-similarity-deep-ranking).
 The weights can be found in this [repository](https://github.com/USCDataScience/Image-Similarity-Deep-Ranking) (the "deepranking.h5" file).

 I used flutter framework on channel stable 2.0.5 and Xcode 12.4.
-As the deep-ranking model is quite complex, I didn't use the tflite flutter package to run ML models but created an API with python and flask which is accessed via the application.
+As the deep-ranking model is quite complex, I didn't use the tflite flutter package to run ML models but created an API with python and flask which can be accessed via the application.

 This respository is composed of three sections :
 - The API directory which contains the files to launch the API on a server;